andreagemelli/doc2graph/README.md

  - --src_type: (string) img, pdf [if src_data is CUSTOM]

 Change directly `configs/train.yaml` for training settings or create your own model copying `configs/models/gcn.yaml`.

-If you want to use FUDGE pretrained model to detect entities and get their visual features:
-- refer to [their github](https://github.com/herobd/FUDGE) for installation and weights download
-- replace `run.py` and `model/yolo_box_detector.py` scripts with our custom version from [this drive](https://drive.google.com/drive/folders/1K66A_z-x7cF9piHN_T8TWuJ8k9LOAm7Y?usp=sharing)

 ## Testing
 ### FUNSD